OpenSlides/openslides3-autoupdate-service/README.md

 message is an empfy json object.

-To listen for messages:
+To send a messages:

 ```
-curl localhost:8002/system/notify/send -d '{"channel_id":"foo:1:0", "to_all":true, "message": "some json"}'
+curl localhost:8002/system/notify/send -d '{"channel_id":"foo:1:0", "name":"title", "to_all":true, "message": "some json"}'
 ```

-The body has to be a valid json object with at least the fields `channel_id` and `message`.
+The body has to be a valid json object with at least the fields `channel_id`, `name`, and `message`.

 ```
 {
   "channel_id": string -> channel_id of the sender.
-  "Name": string -> Name of the message.
+  "name": string -> Name of the message.
   "message": json -> valid json containing the message.
   "to_all": bool -> If true, message is send to every connection.
   "to_users": list[int] -> List of user ids that should receive the message.